The Boxcar Children: Main characters

-(The characters are named here as they are in the revised edition of the original book, and its sequels.
-The family name in the 1924 original edition is Cordyce rather than Alden.)
+The characters are named here as they are in the revised edition of the original book, and its sequels.
+The family name in the 1924 original edition is Cordyce rather than Alden.

-Henry James Alden: is the oldest of the Alden children; in most books of the series, Henry is 14 years old (13 in the 1924 edition).
+Henry James Alden is the eldest of the Alden children; in most books of the series, Henry is 14 years old (13 in the 1924 edition).
 He is shown to be calm, hardworking, rational, humble and very protective of his younger siblings.
 Henry also shows a knack for repairing things and is a natural athlete.
 In Warner's original books, Henry ages and eventually goes off to college in The Lighthouse Mystery.

-Jessica "Jessie" Alden: (Jess in the 1924 original edition) is usually 12 years old and is the older sister.
+Jessie Alden (Jess in the 1924 original edition) is usually 12 years old and is the older sister.
 She often acts motherly towards Benny and Violet and even Henry.
 She is often responsible for cooking.
 Jessie is described as being very tidy and organized.
 She is sometimes called Jess, but is mostly referred to as Jessie.
-She is not afraid of anything, adores the color blue, and is very strong.
-Jessie becomes shy whenever somebody calls her Jessica.
+Jessie is not afraid of anything, adores the color blue, and is very strong.

-Violet Alden: is 10 years old in most of the books.
+Violet Alden is 10 years old in most of the books.
 She is the most sensitive of the children and is skillful at painting and sewing.
-She can frequently win over grouchy characters and is good with animals.
-Violet is often very shy and loves playing the violin.
-Her favorite color is violet or purple and she often wears one of those colors.
-She is the shyest of all the children, and sometimes helps Jessie take care of Benny.
+Violet can frequently win over grouchy characters and is good with animals.
+She is often shy and loves playing the violin.
+Violet's favorite color is violet or purple and she often wears one of those colors.
+Violet is the shyest of all the children, and sometimes helps Jessie take care of Benny.